 The Hobe Sound Nature Center, Inc. is a private, non-profit organization, dedicated to environmental awareness and education.
-The Center is a cooperating association with the U.S. Fish and Wildlife Service and located at the Hobe Sound National Wildlife Refuge, 13640 SE Federal Highway, on U.S. 1 in southern Martin County.
-National Wildlife Refuge passes can be obtained from the Center.
+The Center is a cooperating association with the U.S. Fish and Wildlife Service and located at the Hobe Sound National Wildlife Refuge, southern Martin County.

 In 1973, when the Hobe Sound Nature Center first opened its doors to educate people of all ages about Florida's fragile environment.
 This environmental learning facility was established by Mr. Jackson Burke and Mrs. Elizabeth Kirby for the Jupiter Island Garden Club, Inc. The Center enjoys a cooperative agreement and over thirty years in partnership with the U.S. Fish and Wildlife Service (USFWS) which allows it to conduct education and awareness programs on site, while the service provides and maintains the facility.

 Created in 1982, the Friends of the Nature Center to help support and promote the mission of the Hobe Sound Nature Center.Membership entitles you to take an active role with our educational efforts.
 All membership recieve a subscription to the Mangrove News which keeps you in the loop with the latest happenings and events at the Nature Center.In 1990, the Hobe Sound Nature Center Foundation, Inc. was established.
 This tax exempt foundation was created for the sole purpose of supplementing the monies available for the Nature Center itself.The Jupiter Island Garden Club continues to sponsor the Nature Center and remains one of its major funding sources.